awsdocs/amazon-sqs-developer-guide/doc_source/sqs-using-temporary-security-credentials.md

 1. Use the temporary Secret Access Key instead of your own Secret Access Key to sign your Query API request\.

 **Note**
 When you submit the signed Query API request, use the temporary Access Key ID instead of your own Access Key ID and to include the security token\.
-For more information on IAM support for temporary security credentials, see [Granting Temporary Access to Your AWS Resources](http://docs.aws.amazon.com/IAM/latest/UserGuide/TokenBasedAuth.html) in the *IAM User Guide*\.
+For more information about IAM support for temporary security credentials, see [Granting Temporary Access to Your AWS Resources](http://docs.aws.amazon.com/IAM/latest/UserGuide/TokenBasedAuth.html) in the *IAM User Guide*\.

-**To call an Amazon SQS Query API action using temporary security credentials**
+## To call an Amazon SQS Query API action using temporary security credentials<a name="temporary-security-credentials-query-api"></a>

 1. Request a temporary security token using AWS Identity and Access Management\.
 For more information, see [Creating Temporary Security Credentials to Enable Access for IAM Users](http://docs.aws.amazon.com/IAM/latest/UserGuide/CreatingSessionTokens.html) in the *IAM User Guide*\.